cnti-testcatalog/testsuite/ROADMAP.md

 - Document a Governance structure for maintainers
 - Document a Contributor Ladder for maintainer levels
 - Publish a "Getting Started with the CNF Test Suite" blog post
-- Create "Office Hours" and "good first issues" to help beginners
+- Create "Office Hours" and [good first issues](https://github.com/cncf/cnf-testsuite/labels/good%20first%20issue) to help beginners
 - Engage CNCF-hosted projects and propose test ideas using their software
 - Enlist help from other communities
     - Crystal Lang